AlaGrine/udacity-recommendations-with-IBM/Flask_App/README.md

 To find the most popular articles, our RecSys simply uses the number of interactions.
 Since there are no ratings for any of the articles, we can assume that the articles with the most interactions are the most popular.
 These top ranked articles are then recommended to **new** users.

 > The rank based recs is the simplest way to solve the **cold start problem**, i.e. no information about the user's preferences.
-When you sign up to the app, you will see this.
+When you sign up to the app, you will see this list.

 ### Knowloedge-Based Recommendations: